hauleth/hauleth/content/post/beam-process-memory-usage.md

 ## One more thing

 As you may have already noticed we are passing lambda to the `spawn/1`.
-That is also quite suboptimal, because of [difference between remote and local call][remote-vs-local].
+That is also suboptimal, because of [difference between remote and local call][remote-vs-local].
 This mean that we are paying slight memory cost for these processes to keep the old module in memory.
-Instead we can use either fully qualified function capture or `spawn/3` function that accepts MFA (module, function name, arguments list) argument.
+Instead, we can use either fully qualified function capture or `spawn/3` function that accepts MFA (module, function name, arguments list) argument.
 We end with:

 [remote-vs-local]: https://www.erlang.org/doc/reference_manual/code_loading.html#code-replacement